umd-lib/reciprocal-borrowing/README.md

 For a "production" environment, the shibboleth_config.yml file has been pre-populated "idp_entity_id" values derived from the InCommon metadata for those organizations.
-Note that these values will only work when running from an SP registered w
+Note that these values will only work when running from an SP registered with InCommon.

 ## Dockerfile

-A "Dockerfile" and the associated "docker_config" directory for creating the Docker image used with the [umd-lib/k8s-reciprocal-borrowing][k8s-rb] Kubernetes configuration.
+The "Dockerfile" (and associated "docker_config" directory) for creating the Docker image are intended for use with the [umd-lib/k8s-reciprocal-borrowing][k8s-rb] Kubernetes configuration.

 The Dockerfile combines the following applications into a single Docker image: